Koch's Postulates:

 microbiome, multiple-microbe-complexes (biofilm & plaque colonies)

-associated with: COPD, Rheumatoid Arthritis, IBS, CFIDS, Fibromyalgia,
+associated with: COPD, Rheumatoid Arthritis, IBS, Interstitial cystitis, CFIDS,

-Heart/Artery Disease, Brain Plaques, ear aches, Cancer, etc.
+Fibromyalgia, Heart/Artery Disease, Brain Plaques, Ear aches, GERD, Cancer,

 · Postulate #1 Counter example: Asymptomatic carriers of cholera, typhoid fever, etc. Sub-clinical infection carriers are common: polio, herpes simplex, HIV and hepatitis C. Many examples.